GayuViju/ML/README.md

 ## Tools and Libraries
 - Python
 - Pandas
+- Numpy
 - Scikit-learn
-- Matplotlib (optional for visualization)
+- Matplotlib and Seaborn (optional for visualization)

 ## How to Run
 - Open the Jupyter notebook or Python script or google colab.